Skill Demand Index

 Which roles need SDLC most:

-Other positions drive 50% of demand.
-Data Analysis also frequently list SDLC as a requirement.
-Skills commonly paired with SDLC include Test Planning & Execution and Seniority.
+Other positions drive 33% of demand.
+Project Management and Data Science / ML also frequently list SDLC as a requirement.
+Skills commonly paired with SDLC include Project Planning and Budget Management.

 Depth Level Distribution